 24. Relax in one of the 25 wonders of the world

 There are so many hot pools in Iceland that you could never try them all.

-Blue Lagoonis the single most popular tourist attraction in all Iceland, and if you see the color of the water, you will definitely know why.
-As it is only a 20-minute drive away from Keflavík International Airport, people often go there right after their arrival in Iceland or just before leaving the country, take a look to see if Blue Lagoon tours suits your schedule.
+Blue Lagoonis the single most popular tourist attraction in all of Iceland, and if you see the color of the water, you will definitely know why.
+As it is only a 20-minute drive away from Keflavík International Airport, people often go there right after their arrival in Iceland or just before leaving the country.
+It is worth taking a look to see if aBlue Lagoon tours suits your schedule.

 Later on, the owners of Blue Lagoon decided to create a line of skincare so that everyone from the entire world can purchase what is known as the best treatment for psoriasis in Iceland.

 It’s a strange way to part, but we’re going to conclude this post by talking about male genitals.
 The Icelandic Phallological Museum in Reykjavík is the world’s only museum dedicated to phalluses.
 There, you can observe a huge collection of phallic specimens belonging to all the various types of mammals found in Iceland.
 In total, the museum has 282 specimens from 93 different species of animals, as well as one human phallus.
 No, this is not a joke.
 If you feel generous, you can sign a paper to donate your sexual organ when you die.
 An American man is even currently fighting to be the first donor alive.
 Isn’t that tempting?
 Iceland is far from boring.